 We love this spot.
 It’s an obscure site and lies at the end of a dirt road, but it’s worth the visit.
 A short quarter mile hike up the hill takes you to the lookout with a shelter and a view of a gorgeous butte.
 Here, you can watch for deer, pronghorn antelope, birds or all sorts and appreciate wild flowers.
 Google Maps link here.

 If you want to hike further, be sure to have plenty of water and to watch for rattlesnakes, but go for it!
 There is a nice trail system, shared by equestrians (horseback riders), and the view from the top of the butte looks out across Gallatin County.
-It’s perfectly picturesque Western Montana.
+It’s a perfectly picturesque Montana road trip stop.

 You can’t even begin to talk about a Western Montana road trip without including ghost towns.
 If you’re unfamiliar, a ghost town is the remnants of a boom-town that has been vacated for one reason or another, often due to the end of the mining era or relocation of timber centers.
 Montana’s history is full people emigrating and immigrating for the chance of striking it rich with gold or other precious metals and gems.